alanbuxton/auto-mcp-server/README.md

     A[🤖 LLM] <--> B[🔌 MCP Server] <--> C[🌐 API Server]
 ```

 `auto-mcp-server` is a lightweight MCP server that makes your Web App accessible by LLMs.
-It was originally made for https://syracuse.1145.am but can be used for any server that has an OpenAPI spec.
+It was originally made for https://syracuse.1145.am but could be used for any server that has an OpenAPI spec.
+Not sure how good it would be for heavy production use, but it's certainly good enough for getting started.

 It comes in two flavours:
 1. A local MCP server that uses STDIO and can work with e.g. the free tier of Claude Desktop
 2. A remote MCP server that uses Streamable HTTP and can be deployed on any web host to your liking.
+It's not really doing any streaming, but that's ok if you're just dealing with individual REST API calls.

 ## Using this repo

 1. Clone it
 2. Ensure you have `uv` installed (see https://docs.astral.sh/uv/getting-started/installation/)
 3. Copy `.env.sample` to `.env` and configure according to your settings
-4. If you're running a Remote MCP Server then start it up
-5. Test with MCP Inspector `npx @modelcontextprotocol/inspector` (see https://modelcontextprotocol.io/legacy/tools/inspector)
+4. Test with MCP Inspector `npx @modelcontextprotocol/inspector` (see https://modelcontextprotocol.io/legacy/tools/inspector)

 ## Local MCP Server (STDIO)